temporalio/documentation/docs/server/production-deploy.md

 - when you want to split Temporal deployments based on namespaces, e.g. staging/dev/uat, or for different teams who need to share common infrastructure.
 - when you need a new deployment to change `numHistoryShards`.

-If you are planning to have multiple temporal deployments within the same k8s cluster, double-check the following:
+**We recommend not doing this if you can avoid it**.
+If you need to do it anyway, double-check the following:

 - Have a separate persistence (database) for each deployment
 - Cluster membership ports should be different for each deployment (they can be set through environment variables).
 For example: